Raphael-Boichot/Backward-Game-of-Life/README.md

 ## How does it works ?
 - draw the future configuration in binary with paint for example, set the number of backward steps and run the code;
 - see the magic happening.
 You can take a walk outside, it's long to converge.
-The more the shape to mimic is close to Game of Life usual patterns, the better it will work.
-The end solution could even be exact in some cases;
+The more the present shape to mimic is close to Game of Life usual patterns, the better it will work.
+The end solution could even be exact in some cases (real present), but generally only an alternative present is found;
 - run the script to animate all that shit and impress your friends on Reddit with the work of others.
+Don't be shy, attribute this to yourself.

 It's all that simple !
 The code is stupidely short and simple but should noticeably contribute to global warming thanks to its sluggish convergence.
-It is a quite reliable way to produce entropy, like the Bitcoin, but without the crumbs.
+It is also a quite reliable way to produce entropy, like the Bitcoin, but without the crumbs.

 ## Example of result (with 25 steps backward in time)